dixonwille/wmenu/README.md

 func (m *Menu) ClearOnMenuRun()
 ```
 ClearOnMenuRun will clear the screen when a menu is ran.
 This is checked when
 LoopOnInvalid is activated.
-Meaning if an error occured then it will clear the
+Meaning if an error occurred then it will clear the
 screen before asking again.

 #### func (*Menu) LoopOnInvalid